BLOG

 Have a menu that is easy to understand

-Website navigation is an incredibly important aspect of website design, and it naturally also applies to your homepage.
+Website navigation is an essential aspect of website design and naturally applies to your homepage.

-By helping your users find what they’re looking for, you will be doing a lot to improve your user experience.
-And improving user experience is also a great way to improve your website’s rankings.
+By helping your users find what they’re looking for, you will be improving their user experience.
+Enhancing user experience is also a great way to improve your website’s rankings.

 When designing your menu, you want to keep it as simple as possible.
-Add your main categories and main areas of service, and add submenus to them if you need to.
-Always use language your customers will understand – no matter how cool the buzzwords you may come up with sound, you risk losing all the visitors who don’t understand them.
+Add your main categories and areas of service, and add submenus to them if necessary.
+Always use language your customers will understand—no matter how cool the buzzwords you may come up with sound, you risk losing all the visitors who don’t understand them.

-A good example of simple navigation is Nike – even though they are a huge brand and have thousands of products, their menu is still easy to use and you don’t need much time to find what you are looking for.
+An excellent example of simple navigation is Nike – even though they are a huge brand with thousands of products, their menu is still easy to use, and you don’t need much time to find what you are looking for.

 Source: nike.com